furudev/ssl-docker-php/README.md

 npm run watch
 ```

-and include a script tag with `client.js` file to your main `.php` file (_this step will be removed in next update in favour of autoloader script._).
+and include a script tag with `client.js` file to your main `.php` file (_this step will be removed in the next update in favour of autoloader script._).
 Refresh current browser window and edit your `stylesheet.css` file and see changes live like a true ninja! 🥷

 ## 💡 Feature ideas